soumen321/terraform/README.md

 v1 - Basic commands , create a file and write a text inside it

-v2  - Run nginx using terraform with docker
+v2 - Install and Run nginx with docker